bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 ## BlazingMQ Client Server Interaction

-Now that we have an understanding of various types of messages (and their wire layouts) exchanged between BlazingMQ client and broker, its time to understand the sequence in which these messages are exchanged.
+Now that we have an understanding of various types of messages (and their wire layouts) exchanged between BlazingMQ client and broker, it's time to understand the sequence in which these messages are exchanged.
 Note that general API and design guidelines for the SDK are discussed in a [later](#client-library-design-guide) section.